microscope-cockpit/cockpit/doc/config.rst

   and ``--no-user-config-files`` options.

 ``--no-system-config-files``
-  Skip all system-wide configuration files, both cockpit and depot.
+  Skip all system-wide configuration files, both Cockpit and depot.

 ``--no-user-config-files``
-  Skip the user configuration file, both cockpit and depot.
+  Skip the user configuration file, both Cockpit and depot.

 ``--depot-file DEPOT-CONFIG-PATH``
   Filepath for the depot device configuration.
 This option can be